-A mudroom can be as simple as a floor mat and coat rack near the most-used entrance of your home, but it can also be so much more.
-A wide variety of storage options can be implemented in this entryway, from shoe racks to mudroom cabinets and personal cubbies.
+A mudroom can be as simple as a floor mat and coat rack near the main entrance of your home, but it can be so much more.
+There are countless ways to utilize storage space in a small mudroom, like installing cubbies, shoe racks or cabinets.

 It’s important to carefully choose design and storage elements that fit the needs of your household.
 Consider factors such as: